The Effects of Boxing on Mental Health

-Outside of these physical benefits, the effect that boxing can have on your mental well being is a factor that is worth remembering too.
+Outside of these physical benefits, the effect that boxing can have on your mental well-being is a factor worth remembering.
 There’s so much more to boxing than just mindlessly fighting other people to see who the better fighter is.
-Every step of the way from building your stamina to mastering your skills in the ring can have a genuine and permanent effect on your mental health.
+Every step of the way, from building your stamina to mastering your skills in the ring, can have a genuine and permanent effect on your mental health.

 Want to move fast?
 Jump to the right section below.

 - Exercise Releases Endorphins